-Programmed Rapid Start - a fluorescent starting method where the cathode is preheated before the lamp is ignited.
-This softer ignition increases the number of starts over the life of the lamp.
+Programmed Rapid Start - a fluorescent starting method where the cathode is preheated before the light source is ignited.
+This softer ignition increases the number of starts over the life of the light source.

 Quality of Lighting - pertains to the distribution of luminance in a visual environment.
 The term is used in a positive sense and implies that all luminances contribute favorably to visual performance, visual comfort, ease of seeing, safety, and aesthetics for the specific visual tasks involved.